-To continue to build your teamwork skills, it is a good idea to reflect on your own and your team's performance at the end of each assessment and to think about what you would do differently next time.
-Ask yourself:
+To continue to build your teamwork skills, it is a good idea to reflect on your own and your team's performance at the end of each assessment.
+Think about what you would do differently next time and ask yourself:

 - How were decisions made?

 - How did you give feedback?